A Guide to the Hannon Library

 - Free!!!
 There is no charge to have a Summit book delivered to the Hannon Library.

-- Click the Search Summit link from the Hannon Library Catalog.
+- Click the Search Scope drop down menu from the Hannon Library Catalog and choose Hannon Library + Summit.

 - Many Summit items have a link to preview texts often using Google Books.